 So, get done with your trinity and give me what is mine!”
 Do not intend to break our deal or you will pay for it!”

 I just realized how lonely and hopeless I was but decided to keep Lilith as an ally or at least as a supposed mentor, my options were limited.
 Seems I have more enemies than friends, on one hand I’m so sad for losing Leann, I wonder what if Agatha said was true, did she really killed Leann?
 Or was she a prisoner in some other realm where I could save her from?
-Hopefully just like Jeremy?

 Chapter 10